-Place this in the oven at 400 for 30 minutes.
-After 30 minutes, reduce temp to 375 and cover the edges of the crust if need be to prevent burning.
+Place your pie plate in the oven at 400 for 30 minutes.
+After 30 minutes, reduce temp to 375 and cover the edges of the flaky crust if need be to prevent burning.
 Cook for another 30 minutes once you have reduced the temp.

-Pie will be very watery in the center when you remove from the oven.
-Allow to cool completely and then refrigerate several hours before cutting.
+The pie will be very watery in the center when you remove it from the oven.
+Allow to cool completely and then refrigerate for several hours before cutting.

 - Before you begin making this pie, tear off a piece of foil large enough to cover your pie dish.
 Cut an X in the center and peel back the X. This will make it quick and easy to cover your pie should the edges begin getting too dark and will keep you from losing valuable heat during the baking process.

-- Pie will be bubbly and could be watery in some spots when you pull it out of the oven.
+- The pie will be bubbly and could be watery in some spots when you pull it out of the oven.
 It will gel fully as it cools.
 It is best if you allow this pie to cool completely and then cover and refrigerate until chilled before cutting.